-What activities may the owner of an IRA perform?
+What activities may the owner of a Real Estate IRA perform?

 Owning Real Estate in an IRA, HSA, or Solo 401(k) can be a great way to earn tax-deferred or tax-free money.
 Many Real Estate IRA accounts grow larger than classic stocks, bonds, and mutual funds IRAs.

-In general, you are always allowed to perform the “administrative” functions.
-Think of it this way; You are always allowed to manage your IRA investment activity.
+Investors are always allowed to perform administrative IRA investment functions.
 Examples of administrative activity: